-“Have you even been through an abortion with, say, a woman you love in support of her right to choose?”
+“Son, have you ever been through an abortion with, say, a woman you love in support of her right to choose?”

-“If it ever happens to you, you’ll agree at the time and then, years later, it will come back to you.
+“If it ever happens to you, you’ll agree to the abortion, to the killing of your child, at the time and then, years later, it will come back to you.
 It will come back to you that you are missing children in your life and it is partially your doing.
 And it will haunt you, the thought of the people they could have been.

 “You’re young and deluded.
-You’re going to walk away and make this a story you’ll tell to the other kids out running your scam.
-Then you’ll forget all about it for years, maybe decades, and you’ll go off and have some abortions of your own.
+You’re going to walk away and make this a story you’ll tell to the other kids out running your NARAL scam.
+Then you’ll forget all about what I am saying to you now for years, maybe decades, and you’ll go off and have some abortions of your own.